 The Dallas brain injury attorneys at Crain Brogdon, LLP work with clients on a contingency fee basis.
 Your attorney fee is calculated as a percentage of the overall compensation awarded.

-A contingency fee arrangement allows clients to take necessary legal action

-	after a brain injury, regardless of their present financial situation.
-Attorney

-	fees are subtracted directly from your settlement amount, and you only pay when

-	your case wins.
+A contingency fee arrangement allows clients to take necessary legal action after a brain injury, regardless of their present financial situation.
+Attorney fees are subtracted directly from your settlement amount, and you only pay when your case wins.

-	If you need more detailed answers that address your unique situation, contact

-	our brain injury attorneys in Dallas using our online form or by calling us
+To obtain more detailed answers that address your unique situation, contact our brain injury attorneys in Dallas at 214-522-9404.

-	directly at 214-522-9404.

 A traumatic brain injury (TBI) can be sustained in many ways.
-The most common

-	situations that result in TBI include:
+The most common situations that result in TBI include:

-	The commonality in these situations is that they can all cause a blow or other

-	serious injury to the head that results in lasting damage to brain function.
-The

-	force of impact and type of injury both play a large role in the degree of

-	damage sustained in a brain injury.
+The commonality in these situations is that they can all cause a blow or other serious injury to the head, resulting in lasting damage to brain function.
+The force of impact and type of injury both play a large role in the degree of damage sustained in a brain injury.

-	When a traumatic brain injury does not result in death, its impact on a

-	survivor’s life can be profound.
+When a traumatic brain injury does not result in death, its impact on a survivor’s life can be profound.